 - Turn off lights, computers and heating when leaving the office

-- Print on both sides of the paper
+- Print on both sides of the paper and re-use scrap for notes

 - Paper quotes are no longer sent unless specifically requested